How to Start Spoon Feeding Your Baby: A Practical Guide

 1. Eat a variety of foods: Show your child that trying new flavors and textures can be enjoyable.

-2. Practice mindful eating: Make mealtime a time to savor and appreciate each bite.
+2. Practice mindful eating: Make mealtime a chance to slow down and appreciate what you’re eating.

-3. Limit processed foods: Choose whole, nutritious options to encourage healthier choices.
+3. Limit processed foods: Choose whole, nutritious options to encourage healthier choices over time.

-4. Stay positive: Express enthusiasm about healthy foods to foster a similar attitude in your child.
+4. Stay positive: Express enthusiasm about healthy foods to help your child develop a similar attitude.

 Creating a Routine